kar-mi/spirit-vale-tools/docs/packet-capture-workflow.md

 The application does not bundle Npcap, install drivers, inject packets, or alter traffic.

+For the UDP decoding layers enabled by this workflow, see [Packet Decoding](packet-decoding.md).
+For the packages that consume decoded events, see [Packet Routing](packet-routing.md).

 ## Prerequisites

 - Windows 10 or 11 x64